 The Buffalo National River … one of America’s National Parks.
 Year-round experiences in America’s wilderness with breathtaking scenery, Mid-America’s tallest waterfalls and a majestic elk herd.
 The Buffalo River… America’s first national river, flows through 135 miles through the Ozarks.

 Located in Arkansas “The Natural State” and surrounded by the majestic Ozark Mountains, The Buffalo River makes it easy to Reconnect with your loved ones, Take a vacation or Inspire your children for life.
 With breathtaking vistas Creating your own adventures (and some unforgettable memories) through River hiking, riding, floating and flying are just some of the outdoor adventures you can have in the park.
-Watchable wildlife includes a bountiful Arkansas Elk Herd, Trupeter Swans, deer, black bear, eagle and innumerable other fish and bird species.
+Watchable wildlife includes a bountiful Arkansas Elk Herd, deer, black bear, eagle and innumerable other fish and bird species.

 The Buffalo River – National Park Region Park is a perfect summer destination with Hiking, mid-america’s grandest waterfalls, sand bars, caving adventures and the river opening to some of the most dynamic canoeing adventures of the year.
 Winter’s in Arkansas are often mild and the hiking and watchable wildife opportuities are outstanding.

 Buffaloriver.org is the authority in connecting all visitors to the Buffalo National River Region including Arkansas Bikers, Natural State hikers, drivers for Arkansas’ Fall Foliage and guest enjoying the Buffalo River for canoeing, birding or a relaxing Arkansas Get-a-way.